ulfschneider/ulf.website/content/posts/2024-08-06-klean-kanteen.md

 <figcaption>Two Klean Kanteen steel bottles attached to my Fairlight Secan steel gravel bike</figcaption>
 </figure>

 Whatever you carry within the steel bottles tastes like it should.
 Pure.
 It´s a big difference to the plastic bottles.
-To apply the steel bottles to a bike requires a bit more change, and along the way I discovered things I didn´t expect.

 Because of the straight bottle shape it´s not ideal to use regular bike bottle cages.
 The usual bottle cage has a nose at the top to fixate the bottle, and bike bottles typically have a recess where that nose can fit in.
 The Klean Kanteen bottles do not have this kind of shape and the bottle cage nose therefore makes it more difficult to put the bottle into the cage, and it does not help to fixate the bottle.